 Available data on completed and on-going research works, particularly in the mandate area of Haramaya University, were collected from different sources- proceedings, thesis abstracts, Theme 5 records, and on-line searches.
 The specific issues addressed by completed as well as on-going research projects were compared with the research areas planned to be undertaken under Theme 5.
-In addition to this, desk review of policy documents such as the GTP-2 (Growth and Transformation Plan) was done so as to identify research need that goes with the national plan.
-Finally, the research issues which were planned but not addressed by both completed and on-going research projects were identified.
-Accordingly, the following priority research areas have been recommended for the 2017/18 call:
+In addition to this, desk review of policy documents such as the GTP-2 (Growth and Transformation Plan) and recent literature was done so as to identify research need that goes with the national plan and emerging issues.
+Moreover, important inputs were solicited through the Annual Community Day and other knowledge sharing events organized by Haramaya University.
+Finally, the research issues which were planned/are emerging but not being addressed adequately by both completed and on-going research projects are identified.

+Accordingly, the following priority research areas, listed in degree of importance, have been recommended for the 2018/19 call: